OpenConext/OpenConext-deploy/README.md

 git clone https://github.com/OpenConext/OpenConext-deploy.git
 ```

-Create ansible.cfg and add Openconext-deploy/roles to your roles_path
+Create ansible.cfg in your directory and add Openconext-deploy/roles to your roles_path

 ```bash
 [defaults]